Victoria Song

-In 2010, Song gained fame as part of We Got Married Season 2, as well as being a cast member of KBS's Invincible Youth.
-She is also known for her roles in television series When Love Walked In (2012), Beautiful Secret (2015), Ice Fantasy (2016), A Life Time Love (2017), Moonshine and Valentine (2018), Find Yourself (2020); and the films My New Sassy Girl (2016), My Best Friend's Wedding (2016), and Wished (2017).
+In South Korean television, Song gained fame as part of We Got Married Season 2, as well as being a cast member of KBS's Invincible Youth.
+She has also acted in various China drama series such as When Love Walked In (2012), Beautiful Secret (2015), Ice Fantasy (2016), A Life Time Love (2017), Moonshine and Valentine (2018), Find Yourself (2020); and the films My New Sassy Girl (2016), My Best Friend's Wedding (2016), and Wished (2017).

 Song ranked 74th on Forbes China Celebrity 100 list in 2017, 41st in 2019 and 14th in 2020.

 Life and career

 1987–2011: Early life and career beginnings

 Song Qian was born in Qingdao, Shandong.
 She left her hometown at a young age to study Chinese traditional dance at the Beijing Dance Academy.
 After her high school graduation, she was accepted to the Beijing Dance Academy and majored in Chinese ethnic dance.
 In September 2007, Song was first scouted by an SM Entertainment casting agent while in Beijing dance competition and eventually cast into SM Entertainment after passing the audition under SM Casting System.
 She was originally trained to prepare for her acting and modeling career in South Korea.

-Prior to debuting, Song was introduced to the public through various appearances in music videos and commercials; her first appearance is in Spris commercial with Lee Joon-gi in early 2008.
+Prior to debuting, Song was introduced to the public through various appearances in music videos and commercials; her first appearance was in a Spris commercial with Lee Joon-gi in early 2008.
 She made her official debut as a member of f(x) in September 2009.

 In June 2010, Song became a cast member for the first season of the variety show Invincible Youth in which she was a part of G7, consisting of 7 female idols from various groups.
 She was also cast on the reality show We Got Married with Nichkhun of 2PM.
 The couple was collectively known as Khuntoria in the variety show.
 Nichkhun and Song both gained entertainment-wide popularity as a result of the show's success.
 At the end of the year, Song won the 'Popularity Award' at the MBC Entertainment Awards for her stint in We Got Married.